LAAC-LSCP/laac-lscp.github.io/docs/yoda-projects.md

 datalad save -m "message about the changes you made to remember what this was about"
 ```
 It is good practice NOT to leave a directory in a dirty state (ie with modifications not saved) at the end of a day.
 So remember to save it often.

+Please try to give a good overview of what is the project in the README.md file and keep it updated.
+This is important for people that will take interest in the project later.

 #### Locked content
 An important aspect of datalad/git-annex is that as the content of annexed files is not checked (because they are too large to be versioned), the modification of these files is protected and blocked to make sure that changes to these do not go unnoticed.
 So if you want to modify their content, you first need to unlock them.
 That will tell git-annex that this file is allowed to be modified for one thing and then that at the nex `datalad save`, this largefile content will need to be considered the new correct file, effectively being compressed and saved once again as a largefile.
 So all you need to do is.